Famous Christian Martyrs and Why They Died

 St. Bartholomew was among the twelve apostles of Jesus.
 He was born in Cana, Judea during the first century.
 He was often referred to as a “True Israelite.”
 Few accounts of his life were recorded, yet it was known that he and St. Jude Thaddeus went to Armenia, also known as modern-day Turkey, to spread the word of God.

 St. Bartholomew converted Polymers, the king of Armenia, to Christianity.
-Astyages, the kings’ brother, heard about this and he ordered Bartholomew to be persecuted.
-He was sentenced to death in Albanapolis, Armenia where he died after he was skinned alive.
-The authorities also beheaded his corpse, to make sure he was already dead.
+Astyages, the kings’ brother, heard about this and he ordered Bartholomew to be sentenced to death.
+Because according to John Francis Fenion in Saint Bartholomew, Volume 2 of Catholic Encyclopedia, during this time faith was a great crime.

 8. Joan of Arc, Burned at Stake